lcol3117/PREPV/README.md

 Sum the vector of the initial selected point with this new vector.

+The process is repeated with minimums but the random point is replaced with the new vector sum and the scalar is (epsilon^j)/4 instead of epsilon^j.

 This new vector corresponds to the point in policy space that the agent is selecting.

 **PREPV example: **